karhong-sam/cracks-image-classification-tensorflow/README.md

 ## Remarks:

-The training script for transfer learning (**Inception & MobileNet**) are currently outdated.
+The training script for transfer learning (**Inception & MobileNet**) are currently **outdated**.
 Please modify it accordingly to latest version of tensorflow 2.0.
-If you wish to try the application without training new model, please use `model.h5` model saved from **SimpleNN** script.
+If you wish to try the application 'tkinter-gui' without training new model, please use `model.h5` model saved from **SimpleNN** script.